armheady/Mars-Rover/README.md

 # Mars Rover

 ## Description
 The Mars Rover project simulates the exploration of the surface of Mars by rovers.
-The surface of Mars is represented by a Plateau.
-You can assume that the Plateau is a square/rectangular grid for the purpose of this task.
+The surface is represented by a Plateau which is divided into a grid.
-Rovers navigate the Plateau by following a sequence of commands.
+Rovers navigate the Plateau by following sequences of commands to move.

 ## The Plateau
 The Plateau is divided into a grid.